bootprint/bootprint-monorepo/README.md

 different contents, or an additional Less-file that changes some styles to follow Bob' company's style-guide.

-We can do this, by merging another configuration:
+We can do this, by merging another configuration, but let's have a look at the directory tree before doing this:

+<pre><code>file-example/
+├── dir1/
+│   ├── a.md
+│   └── b.md
+├── dir2/
+│   └── a.md
+├── engine-concat-files.js
+├── example-build.js
+├── example1.js
+└── example2.js</code></pre>

+You can see that the second directory contains a file `a.md`.
+We will use this file to replace the file of the first directory.

 ```js
 var customize = require('customize')